jeovazero/nix-ghc901-native-bignum/README.md

 So, I added the '-lrt' before '-lpthread' and the static binary build worked.

-Also, the GHC 9.0.1 with gmp enabled have the same problem with '-lc -lpthread'.
+Also, the GHC 9.0.1 with gmp enabled has the same problem with the '-lc -lpthread'.

-## Results
+#### Results

 Flags before:
 ```